What is a testamentary trust?

 - You want to provide asset protection in the case of the separation and divorce of your child or children from their spouse.

-Advantages of a testamentary trust?
+What are the advantages of a testamentary trust?

 One of the major advantages of testamentary trusts is more favourable taxation treatment for income distributed to children.

 Children receiving income from a testamentary trust can take advantage of the normal adult tax-free threshold ($18,200) and marginal tax rates.
-This treatment is more favourable than that of distributions from a family trust which do not receive the benefit of the threshold or sliding scale of the adult marginal tax brackets.
+This treatment is more favourable than that of distributions from a family trust which does not receive the benefit of the threshold or sliding scale of the adult marginal tax brackets.

-An example of how this might be beneficial is where you might want to leave your estate to an adult child who has 2 school age children of their own.
-Assuming the adult child was paying tax at the top marginal tax rate, if a testamentary trust is established and income distributed to the children for their schooling and maintenance of say $20,000 per annum each that income would be effectively tax free for the children as opposed to being taxed at the top marginal tax rate in the hands of the adult child if no trust was established.
+An example of how this might be beneficial is where you might want to leave your estate to an adult child who has 2 school-age children of their own.
+Assuming the adult child was paying tax at the top marginal tax rate, if a testamentary trust is established and income distributed to the children for their schooling and maintenance of say $20,000 per annum each that income would be effectively tax-free for the children as opposed to being taxed at the top marginal tax rate in the hands of the adult child if no trust was established.

 Testamentary trusts can also be used to provide asset protection from assets being lost to divorcing spouses of children or beneficiaries with drug, gambling or spending problems.

-Disadvantages of a testamentary trust?
+What are the disadvantages of a testamentary trust?

 Testamentary trusts involve work and administration which costs time and money.
 Tax returns have to be filed by the trustee each year and accounts need to be kept.

-The cost of a will with testamentary trusts will be higher than a normal will in a straight forward estate.
+The cost of a will with testamentary trusts will be higher than a normal will in a straightforward estate.